HOME > BREAD & PIZZA

 Soft and pliable homemade tortillas ideal for healthy breakfast or brunch.
 This recipe required only 5 ingredients making 6 regular spelt tortillas.

 They are ideal light snack you can use to wrap anything you want.
 We like to eat it with smoked ham - and we have ideal healthy snack in any time of the day.
-We use whole grain spelt flour for these tortillas, but you can use a mix of white spelt and whole grain spelt flours, or only white spelt flour, the result with be great.

 How to make soft spelt tortillas